-Over the quieter winter months here at Basildon Park important conservation work keeps our House team busy.
+Over the quieter winter months here at Basildon Park, important conservation work keeps our House team busy.
 This allows us to make sure our showrooms and collection are in the best possible condition year round.

 Shifting the Dust

-From November to the beginning of February half term, our conservation assistants are getting into all the tight corners to remove the dust which builds up over a year.
+This winter, our conservation assistants are getting into all the tight corners to remove the dust which builds up over a year.
 They are going behind furniture, shinning up ladders to reach the cornices and cleaning intricately made objects.

 Each object in the collection gets personal attention, as we check its condition against our records and clean it.